My account

 Wondering what good skills to put on your resume?
-Wonder no more, as this guide will show you a list of great skills you can put on your resume, regardless of your job or experience.
+Wonder no more!
+You’ll find a list of the right skills for your resume, regardless of your job or experience.

 Olga Ber